Alloherpesviridae

 Alloherpesviridae is a family of viruses in the order Herpesvirales.
 This family includes the species that infect fish and amphibians.
 Phylogenetic studies have confirmed the validity of this family and suggest that it may be divided into two clades: one consisting of viruses from cyprinid and anguillid hosts and the other of viruses from ictalurid, salmonid, acipenserid, and ranid hosts.
-There are currently 13 species in this family, divided among four genera.
-A disease associated with this family includes channel catfish disease.
+The family has four genera.
+A disease associated with this family is channel catfish disease.

 Taxonomy

 Alloherpesviridae was established as a family in 2005.

 Genera

 The family contains the following four genera: